ViswasS/GDP_Group_02/README.md

 The system SHALL display the triage result clearly to the patient (e.g., "Seek care", "Monitor at home").

+**The system SHOULD:**

+The system SHOULD accept standard format images (JPG, PNG), permit questionnaires in multiple languages, and provide accessibility options such as voice input and large text size.

+The system SHOULD detect blurry or blurred by mistake images and notify patients early to retake if necessary.

+The system SHOULD make symptom analysis offline possible using device-based AI, with the reports and updates being automatically synchronized when online.

 **The system MAY**

 The system MAY recommend future actions such as scheduling a doctor's visit, OTC medication use, or lifestyle changes.